30 Seconds: AAPD’s Campaign to Stop Bullying

 - Use the 30 Seconds Conversation Guide as a tool to start conversations about keeping schools safe and respectful places for all students regardless of disability.
 Share it with your family, friends, co-workers, schools, and congregations.

-- Get informed about current and initiatives aimed at ending bullying.
+- Additional resources and initiatives aimed at ending bullying.

 - National Center for Bullying Prevention

 - National Association of Elementary School Principals (NAESP)

 - National Association of Secondary School Principals (NASSP)